FridaWikell/kalmar-stadsmission/README.md

 The code to embed the Youtube-video is from [Avexdesigns.](https://www.avexdesigns.com/blog/responsive-youtube-embed/) For making the navigation bar responsive, the code is from Code Institue's Love running project.
-Button code to make "Back to home page" button is from [Stackoverflow.](https://stackoverflow.com/questions/8357058/how-to-make-an-html-anchor-tag-or-link-look-like-a-button)
+To hide Toggle menu, the code is from [CSS Tricks.](https://css-tricks.com/inclusively-hidden/) Button code to make "Back to home page" button is from [Stackoverflow.](https://stackoverflow.com/questions/8357058/how-to-make-an-html-anchor-tag-or-link-look-like-a-button)
 To limit the sites width on large screens, clamp code was used from [Raybo.](https://raybo.org/posts/2021-02-28-CSS%20Clamp/)